mixmastamyk/out/readme.rst

 If you're here it's very likely you already know that the Python standard logging module is extremely flexible.
-While awesome in theory,
+Awesome,
-it's unfortunately overkill for small to medium projects, and these days many larger ones too.
+however unfortunately overkill for small to medium projects, and these days many larger ones too.
 Additionally,
 its various Java-isms grate on the nerves,